pascal-ballet/NetBioDyn-2/README.md

-SimBioCell
+NetBioDyn-2
 ==========

-SimBioCell is an asset for Godot 3.5 allowing the simulation of multicellular systems.
+NetBioDyn-2 is an asset for Godot 3.5 allowing the simulation of multicellular systems.

 INSTALL
 -------

-1. Load de folder SimBioCell
+1. Open de folder NetBioDyn-2
-2. With Godot, open SimBioCell.godot
+2. With Godot 3.5 open NetBioDyn-2.godot

 HOW TO USE
 ----------

+1. Go to the addons/NetBioDyn-2 folder
-1. Try the Scene Examples
+2. Try the Scene Examples
-2. Make your own systems
+3. Make your own simulations

 LICENSE
 -------